eliehaykal/weatherapp_pub/README.md

 # weatherapp_pub
-Weather app created using Flask.
-Fetches weather data from 5 well-known weather sources.
+A Weather app created using Flask.
+Fetches weather data from 5 well-known sources.

 * API Keys have been removed for obvious reasons
-* This app was a great learning experience as it was developed using Python/HTML5/CSS/Javascript skills.
+* I coded this as a hobby and it was a great learning experience as it was developed using Python/HTML5/CSS/Javascript skills.